What are notarial services?

 By providing a notarial service, the Australian government is not endorsing, verify or making any statement as to the accuracy, truth, legality or otherwise of the contents of the document or the purposes for which the document may be used.

 Please ensure that documents relating to the notarial services you require from the Australian High Commission are presented in the correct form and that you provide the correct instructions for the notarial service you require.
 If you are unsure of the legislative requirements relating to the notarial service you require, you should seek independent legal advice.
 Please note that neither the Australian Government nor the Australian High Commission guarantees the legal effectiveness of the notarised document or the accuracy of its content.
 Fees paid for notarial services are non-refundable.

 How much are notarial services?

 The High Commission in governed by the Consular Fees Act 1955 and the fees charged are stipulated therein.
-Fees are payable at the time of appointment using card.
+Fees are payable at the time of appointment using a credit or debit card, Diner’s Club or American Express cards are not accepted.
 All payments are made in South African Rand only.
 Fees are reviewed monthly to reflect exchange rate variations.
 Current notarial fees can be accessed using the below link.
 Note the fees are payable per document/signature and per copy and are non-refundable.

 Notarial services are only offered at the Australian High Commission in Pretoria and are strictly by appointment only.
 When making use of the Gautrain the Hatfield Station is the closest to the High Commission.